philion/taskbot/README.md

 * add -
 * update -

+## proof-of-concept - csvbot
+A bot backed by simple CSV file, where info can be queried, added and updated.
+Eventually, backed by a google sheet.

+The bot uses the column names for query and response. i.e. given the columns:

+    id, title, project, status, assigned, updated, notes

+> $add title="This is a new item" project=ldap
+> $update id=23 assigned=Paul
+> $find status=open assigned=Paul

+That's first pass.
+Starting with https://interactions-py.github.io/interactions.py/Guides/01%20Getting%20Started/#__tabbed_1_2

+Putting the new test bot in `cvsbot.py`.

 ## Initial Prototype - working notes

 * Get initial bot working using [discord.py](https://discordpy.readthedocs.io/).
 DONE